-Key indicator 5: Increased participation in competitive sport Percentage of total allocation: %% Included above Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Key indicator 5: Increased participation in competitive sport Percentage of total allocation: % included above Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?
-Sustainability and suggested next steps: All pupils to feel confident taking part in competitive sports and having the fundamental motor skills to enable them to partake.
-Pupils, regardless of need, to understand how movements and skills can be adapted to ensure optimal participation in all sessions.
+Sustainability and suggested next steps: 1.
+All pupils to feel confident taking part in competitive sports and having the fundamental motor skills to enable them to partake.
+2. Pupils, regardless of need, to understand how movements and skills can be adapted to ensure optimal participation in all sessions.
 1. Dance and football competitions via LPESSN.
 2. All children to compete half a mile walk.
 Ensure collaboration amongst pupils and staff, developing consistency in approach and expectations.
 Set aside time to focus on study skills and extra support needed.
 Use assessment effectively to evaluate individual children's progress of knowledge and skills in a range of PE focuses.
 Partner with families.
-PESSN membership £ 4,500 Improve team building skills, determination and endurance.
-Increased pupils' confidence and competence while taking part in competitions outside the school.
-Achieved Gold Sports Award.
+PESSN membership £ 4,500

 Signed off by

-Signed on by

 Head Teacher: Reema Reid

 Date: 22/03/24

 Subject Leader:

 Date:

-(Created by: Physical Active Sport Supported by: Trust Trust LOTTERY FUNDED
+(Created by: DUCATION FORCESTINGS TOLICE - COTTERY FUNDED

-Governor: C.Awaos Date: 22 March 2024
+Governor: C. Awa OS Date: 22 March 2024